 Below are quick links to important websites that may assist you with your legal matters in St. Louis County and Missouri.

-Penalties for Child Abuse & Neglect in Jennings, MO
+Consequences of Child Abuse & Neglect in Jennings, MO

 In Jennings, MO, the consequences for child abuse and neglect vary, shaped by the details of the offense, its impact on the child, and any prior history.
 With skilled representation, your Jennings, MO attorney can advocate to minimize penalties by negotiating plea agreements and presenting mitigating factors.
-According to RSMo. § 568.060, penalties in Jennings, MO can include:
+According to RSMo. § 568.060, potential penalties in Jennings, MO may include:

 In addition to the above criminal sentencing, you could be stripped of your parental or custodial rights by the Missouri Department of Social Services Children’s Division.
-The DSS preponderance of evidence standard in proving these accusations.
+The DSS makes determinations based on a preponderance of evidence standard, a lower threshold than in criminal court where they only need to prove that it is more likely than not that the abuse occurred.

 If you’ve been charged with child abuse and neglect in Jennings, MO or anywhere else in Missouri, call Combs Waterkotte right now at (314) 900-HELP or contact us online.